-I had discovered a lump on my left breast, and after getting it checked out, I was diagnosed with triple negative breast cancer.
+I had discovered a lump in my left breast, and after my initial surgery being a lumpectomy, I was diagnosed with a Grade 3 Triple Negative Breast Cancer.
 To say it was awful, or shocking, doesn’t really capture it.
+Triple Negative Breast cancer is a rarer, more aggressive type of breast cancer which isn’t widely researched and has no ongoing targeted therapy.

-At the time my son, Justin, who is really sensitive and sweet, was studying Year 12 at the time.
+At the time my beautiful son Justin, was studying Year 12.
 Naturally, he was stressed with his studies and I felt really guilty at the thought of upsetting him.
-But, I had to tell him.
+But, of course I had to tell him.

 I knew the breast care nurses, from my job at Mater—but never like this.